Izziboi/Food_Drug_Prediction/README.md

 The substances whose fingerprints were acquired includes some foods, foodstuffs and a drug, as will be shown later.<br>
 With the data, a number of functions were created to manage the contents of the data such that the expected results could be achieved as closely as possible.
 The functions that do the work are as follows:<br>

-**- val_ave():** This function performs element-wise addition and averaging of the numerical values of the datasets, substance-by-substance.
+- **val_ave():** This function performs element-wise addition and averaging of the numerical values of the datasets, substance-by-substance.
 At the end it produces a dataset of these values together with their corresponding substances.<br>
 It takes a dataframe of fingerprints (numerical values) with their corresponding substance labels.
 One important condition is that all the substances must be scanned for equal number of times using the hardware as can be seen below.<br>

 ![fig2](https://user-images.githubusercontent.com/44449730/157499258-6a50f328-6e59-432c-9a3f-7aedf478ec37.JPG)<br>